What can I bring in from previous work experience?

 Media fundamentals

 Media Systems also covers displays, print, DPI/PPI, color, light, spectral characteristics, and how to represent them across screens and modern media for games, film, and VR.
+Sidenote: reflection, refraction, scattering are common terms to me from light and color and I can translate that knowledge into Wi-Fi knowledge.

 Negotiation, entrepreneurship, time management